Prostitution on Native American Reservations in North America: A new sexual market

 Patterns of sex trafficking are common in Midwest states such as North and South Dakota that have large fracking camps and oil companies placed near reservations.
-These large labor forces of often unmarried men, bring in a large demand for sex work as well as a high rate of sexual violence against native women and girls.
+These large labor forces of often unmarried men, bring in a large demand for sex work as well as a high rate of sexual violence against Native women and girls.
 Oftentimes, men from these camps would enter the neighboring reservations and sexually assault and rape the women on them.
-Traffickers also began to see the large market that these camps provided and an incentive to lure native women off of reservations and into the sex market to be sold to these men for profit.
-This pattern of sexual violence and sex trafficking of native women and girls disrupted the entire dynamic of these reservations.
-Exposure to the outside, modernized world caused increased drug and alcohol consumption of these native populations, especially since a common tactic for these traffickers was to get their victims addicted to hard substances, making it nearly impossible for them to escape.
-This increased addiction added more instability to the already fragile native population.
-Neighboring cities also exposed the native populations to technology that was once foreign to them.
-Oftentimes, the women on the reservations would use websites such as escort dating sites and Backpage to find dates for sex, as well as pimps using those sites to further victimize the native women they put into the sex trade.
-Initially, the idea of sex trafficking was foreign to the native populations, as they had never seen such a practice before encountering the modernization of the neighboring cities, so they often did not recognize that what was being done to them was wrong.
+Traffickers also began to see the large market that these camps provided and an incentive to lure Native women off of reservations and into the sex market to be sold to these men for profit.

+This pattern of sexual violence and sex trafficking of Native women and girls disrupted the entire dynamic of these reservations.
+Exposure to the outside, modernized world caused increased drug and alcohol consumption of these Native populations, especially since a common tactic for these traffickers was to get their victims addicted to hard substances, making it nearly impossible for them to escape.
+This increased addiction added more instability to the already fragile Native population.
+Neighboring cities also exposed the Native populations to technology that was once foreign to them.

+Often the women on the reservations would use websites such as escort dating sites and Backpage to find dates for sex, as well as pimps using those sites to further victimize the Native women they put into the sex trade.
+Initially, the idea of sex trafficking was foreign to the Native populations, as they had never seen such a practice before encountering the modernization of the neighboring cities, so they often did not recognize that what was being done to them was wrong.
 To them, they saw it as women selling sex, rather than women being forced into a dangerous trade.

 How victims are lured in

-The high levels of poverty, homelessness, substance abuse, and unstable home lives made native populations vulnerable to the advances of sex traffickers.
+The high levels of poverty, homelessness, substance abuse, and unstable home lives made Native populations vulnerable to the advances of sex traffickers.
 They became easy targets of the sex trade.
-Oftentimes, the pimps will recognize an indigenous person in an unstable home life such as extreme poverty or an abusive family and will promise safety and a stable income, using words such as a “modeling career” or the “entertainment industry” to hide the sexual nature of the sex trade.
-Pimps will also seduce native girls into the sex trade by pretending to be their love interest, and grooming them into the full trust of their trafficker, trapping them into the sex trade.
+Oftentimes, the pimps will recognize an Indigenous person in an unstable home life such as extreme poverty or an abusive family and will promise safety and a stable income, using words such as a "modeling career" or the "entertainment industry" to hide the sexual nature of the sex trade.

+Pimps will also seduce Native girls into the sex trade by pretending to be their love interest and grooming them into the full trust of their trafficker, trapping them into the sex trade.
 They will target particularly vulnerable girls with unstable home lives, as they are much easier to manipulate and more desperate to escape their home situations.
 The traffickers will then drug and habitually rape and beat their victims, while also stealing their personal identification so that escaping the sex trade becomes nearly impossible.
 Oftentimes, these women will not even recognize that they have been trafficked due to manipulation by their pimps, lessening the chances of them ever becoming free.